Themes and plot devices in Hitchcock films: Suspense

 Hitchcock preferred the use of suspense over the use of surprise in his films.
-In surprise, the director assaults the viewer with frightening things.
-In suspense, the director tells or shows things to the audience which the characters in the film do not know, and then artfully builds tension around what will happen when the characters finally learn the truth.
+For surprise, the director assaults the viewer with frightening things.
+For suspense, the director tells or shows the audience things that the characters in the film do not know and then artfully builds tension around what will happen when the characters finally learn the truth.
 Hitchcock often used public places as scenes to heighten terror and suspense.
 Hitchcock was fond of illustrating this point with a short aphorism – "There's two people having breakfast and there's a bomb under the table.
 If it explodes, that's a surprise.
 But if it doesn't..."

 Audience as voyeur

 Further blurring the moral distinction between the innocent and the guilty, occasionally making this indictment inescapably clear to viewers one and all, Hitchcock also makes voyeurs of his "respectable" audience.
 In Rear Window (1954), after L. B. Jeffries (played by James Stewart) has been staring across the courtyard at him for most of the film, Lars Thorwald (played by Raymond Burr) confronts Jeffries by saying, "What do you want of me?"
 Burr might as well have been addressing the audience.
-In fact, shortly before asking this, Thorwald turns to face the camera directly for the first time.
+Shortly before asking this, Thorwald turns to face the camera directly for the first time.

-Similarly, Psycho begins with the camera moving toward a hotel-room window, through which the audience is introduced to Marion Crane (Janet Leigh) and her divorced boyfriend Sam Loomis, played by John Gavin.
-They are partially undressed, having apparently had sex though they are not married and Marion is on her lunch "hour".
+Similarly, Psycho begins with the camera moving toward a hotel-room window, through which the audience is introduced to Marion Crane (Janet Leigh) and her divorced boyfriend Sam Loomis played by John Gavin.
+They are partially undressed, having seemingly had premarital sex, and Marion is supposed to be on her lunch hour.
 Later, along with Norman Bates (portrayed by Anthony Perkins), the audience watches Marion undress through a peephole.

 MacGuffin

 One of Hitchcock's favorite devices for driving the plots of his stories and creating suspense was what he called the "MacGuffin".
 The Oxford English Dictionary, however, credits Hitchcock's friend, the Scottish screenwriter Angus MacPhail, as being the true inventor of the term.

 Hitchcock himself defined the term in a 1962 interview conducted by François Truffaut, published as Hitchcock/Truffaut (Simon and Schuster, 1967).
 Hitchcock used this plot device extensively.
-Many of his suspense films use this device: a detail which, by inciting curiosity and desire, drives the plot and motivates the actions of characters within the story.
-However the specific identity of the item is actually unimportant to the plot.
+Many of his suspense films use this device: a detail that, by inciting curiosity and desire, drives the plot and motivates the characters' actions within the story.
+However, the specific identity of the item is unimportant to the plot.

 State secrets of various kinds serve as MacGuffins in several of the spy films, especially his earlier British films The Man Who Knew Too Much, The 39 Steps, and The Lady Vanishes.
-Hitchcock has stated that the best MacGuffin, or as he put it, "the emptiest," was the one used in North By Northwest, which was referred to as "Government secrets".
+Hitchcock has stated that the best MacGuffin, or as he put it, "the emptiest," was the one used in North By Northwest, which was referred to as "government secrets."